-These fragrant Italian breadsticks are utterly addictive and perfect for Spring picnics, outdoor lunches and happy hour snacks!
+These fragrant Italian breadsticks are utterly addictive and perfect for parties, outdoor lunches and happy hour snacks!

-Italian Grissini are crunchy pencil-sized breadsticks , they’re also known to be a suitable substitute for forks.
-Simple as they are, served alongside freshly cut salami & formaggi – a selection of Italian charcuterie & cheeses -, and a nice bottle of wine, they make the perfect Antipasti.
+Simple as they are, served alongside freshly cut salami & formaggi (check out how to make a perfect Italian Aperitivo platter)– a selection of Italian charcuterie & cheeses -, and a nice bottle of wine, they make the perfect Antipasti.

-Making your own grissini is really simple and the dough is absolutely fool-proof.
+Making your own Italian breadsticksis really simple and the dough is absolutely fool-proof.
 You only need to mix all the ingredients together, knead the dough for a few minutes, let it rise, roll out the sticks and bake them.
 Easy right?
-In 4 simple steps they are ready to bite.

-My favorite way to eat grissini is plain as they are, crispy and fragrant, they make the perfect nibble at anytime of the day.
+My favorite way to eat Italian breadsticks is plain as they are, crispy and fragrant, right off the oven.
 But if you’re looking for a great addition, Parma ham is the perfect companion for grissini.
-Wrapped up in prosciutto and served with a glass of Chianti, it’s the best way you can enjoy breadsticks in Italy, and at home.
+Wrapped up in prosciutto and served with a glass of Chianti, it’s the best way you can enjoy super crunchy Italian breadsticks!

 - • ½ cup warm water